ikreymer/webarchiveplayer/README.md

 Consult the pywb documentation for more info on web archive replay.

+### Questions / Issues

+Please feel free to open an issue on this page for any problems / questions / concerns regarding this tool.
+This is a brand new software, so feedback is encouraged.

-### Similar Tools
+### Other Tools

-Another project, which in part inspired WebArchivePlayer, is Mat Kelly's excellent [WAIL](http://matkelly.com/wail/) project, which provides a GUI for different crawling and replay systems.
+Another project, which in part inspired WebArchivePlayer, is Mat Kelly's excellent [WAIL](http://matkelly.com/wail/) project, which provides a GUI for different web crawling and replay systems.